Jess-De-Savage/Hello-World-/README.md

 Of course, use discretion and your own best judgement. :judge:

- For now, it is a smoll world here :earth_americas:
- Over time, with effort, it shall grow. :hammer_and_wrench:
+:earth_americas:

  *************
  This library will be a collection filled with what grabs my attention
  and sparks personal interest including, but not limited to:
  - Various programming and scripting languages
- - All things InfoSec and InfoTec
+ - InfoSec and InfoTec
  - Projects
  - Robotics

 ***********